 Application of mathematics in Astronomy

-Astronomy is the study of sun, moon, stars, planets, comets, galaxies and other non-earthly bodies and phenomena.
+Astronomy is the study of the sun, moon, stars, planets, comets, galaxies, and other non-earthly bodies and phenomena.

 Although most of the mathematics needed to understand the information acquired through astronomical observation comes from physics, there are special needs from situations that intertwine mathematics with phenomena that may not yet have sufficient physics to explain the observations.
 These two uses of mathematics make mathematical astronomy a continuing challenge.

-Modern mathematical tools such error analysis and the maximum principle help optimize trajectories of space carft.
+Modern mathematical tools such as error analysis and the maximum principle help optimize trajectories of spacecraft.